ChristianCruz117/Game2338-002/GameTesting/Heroku.md

 and production application.
 You can help prevent bugs in your code from being deployed to the production environment by maintaining these separate environments as different Heroku apps under a main branch.
 Heroku Chatops provides a way for you or your team to ensure you are launching code that has passed by communicating.
-Heroku also has a release phase that lets you run certaintask before the final release and then provides a way to publish your work.
+Heroku also has a release phase that lets you run certain task before the final release and then provides a way to publish your work.

 In conclusion, Heroku would be perfect for developing an online game project because it helps